TreefortreesofDOOM/MMweb/mm-app/.notes/task_list.md

    -  added_value_pedestal are fixed price,
    -  featured_work are fixed price,
    -  Trust_wall are choose-your-own-price with a minimum value set by the user and confirmed by the admin between $10 - $50.
 Please review the stripe documentation for more details since we are using Stripe Connect and i don't think we can use stripe connect for customer selected choose-your-own-price type products.
+- [ ] Implement email notifications for Stripe events:
+   - Purchase confirmation to buyer
+   - Sale notification to artist
+   - Use email templates and resend.com integration
+   - Add proper error handling for failed notifications

 ### Recommendation Engine
 - There is no way to browse or follow collectors.
 We should think about how to implement this.